dev-praneet/profile-card-component-main/README.md

 ### What I learned

 In doing this project some of the things that I learnt was that I could add more than one background images in any section.
-Also learnt that images are inline objects just like text and have previously defined padding-bottom even if we don't give it explicitly to take into account .
+Also learnt that images are inline objects just like text and have previously defined padding-bottom even if we don't give it explicitly to take accomodate the descenders (eg. 'g', 'j', 'y' etc) .
 To get rid of the padding-bottom, some rules that could be used are

 ```css
 .image-container {